|

 internal dissent among the team would sabotage their season, after they

-were upset by the National Guards in the seventh game of the season.
+were upset by the National Guardsmen in the seventh game of the season.

 There were no such misgivings after the Blackhawks came back and beat

-the National Guards 13-0 in the league finals; they won the Community
+the National Guard 13-0 in the league finals; they won the Community

 League football title.
 After the game Brennan King was awarded the